aanassor1/COVID-Cleaning-Spray-Bot/README.md

 ## Description

-In the later semester of my second year in university, we were tasked with creating a bot that once placed on a 2D grid of cells, it will move around the cells and if the cell contains an object, spray it, and if it is a human, don't spray it.
+A program that creates a bot that once placed on a 2D grid of cells, it will move around the cells and if the cell contains an object, spray it, and if it is a human, don't spray it.

 During initation, the 2d grid of cells will randomly include a certain amount of objects to be sprayed, as well as humans which the bot should not spray at.

+## What I learnt
+* Python
+* Machine Learning Methods
+*
 ## Installation

 Go onto Github, find the project and clone the repository.